 Make Sure Your Lights & Fires Are Out

-The general rule is to make sure all the coals, logs, and ashes are cold.
+The general rule is to ensure all the coals, logs, and ashes are cold.
 Dangers can arise from even a tiny unattended spark.
 Lanterns and porch lights should also be turned off.
 A lot of RV sites are set up close to others.
 You should consider if your lights are shining on your neighbors’ sites or RV windows.

 In addition, it is great to sit back and enjoy a clear star-filled night.
 This isn’t easy if the sky is lit up by artificial light from all the RVs.